 Back up before you get started

-If you’ve got the right iPhone and your $99 subscription handy, then you’re good to start downloading the iOS 14 developer beta.
-But first, make sure you’ve backed up your data, just in case the worst does happen.
+If you’ve got the right iPhone handy, then you’re good to start downloading iOS 14.
+As a stable release, it’s less of a risk than downloading a beta build.
+But still, make sure you’ve backed up your data, just in case the worst does happen.

 Backing up using iCloud

 Apple’s own iCloud is definitely the easiest way to back up your iPhone.
 Here’s how to do it: